rayozma/exhibition-design-simulator/README.md

 | Crowd | Panel at the bottom-left: Empty / Low / High, density, "stop at booth" share, heatmap, clearance |
 | Snapshots / export | **Snapshots & export** in the top bar |

 **Colors:** red means the object overlaps another object or a wall.
-Yellow means part of it is outside the NDT booth footprint.
+Yellow means part of it is outside the booth footprint.
 A colored ring means another person has the object selected. "moving: Name" means someone is dragging it, and it can't be grabbed until they let go.

 The crowd simulation runs only in your own browser and isn't shared.